Axway/amplify-central/content/en/docs/manage_marketplace/consumer_experience/ratings_reviews.md

 1. Navigate to the *Ratings & Reviews* section of the product you want to rate/review.
 2. click **Write a review**.
 A side panel opens where you can choose the rate/review the product.
 3. Selected the appropriate number of stars, optionally enter your review comment.
-Note that below the review comment area the **See review instruction** link will open a popup and display the review instruction the provider gave.
+Note that below the review comment area the **See review guidance** link will open a popup and display the review guidance the provider gave.
 Then click **Submit**.
 4. The panel displays the state of the review: either **Pending** in case provider has put in place manual review moderation or **Approved** otherwise.
 5. You can choose to go back to the product or view the review using the dedicated button in the panel.